DrMarkusVoss/pumla/Examples.md

 it is setup to update the architecture model repo of the pumla tool itself.
 The examples section will be ignored from the top level.
 So you have to go down to the examples and call the pumla update from that directory.

+If you are changing the contents of the examples to play around, in order for a change to become alive, you need to call `pumla update` again. cd

 ## E#0: Create Re-usable Elements
 Here are examples for defining elements, that can be easily re-used on different